hashicorp/otto/website/source/intro/getting-started/dev.html.md

 [VirtualBox](http://www.virtualbox.org) as well as a fairly large (~350 MB) base image for your environment.
 This is a one time cost.

+## Layers

 The whole process to go from nothing to development environment probably took about 5 minutes.
+In the output, you may have noticed messages about creating "layers."
+Otto uses layered development environments and caches the layers to make future `otto dev` calls fast.

+If you `otto dev` another Ruby environment or destroy this environment and bring it back up, it'll only take about 30 seconds.
+This is because it is re-using the layers it already created.

-You'll only periodically run this command to start an environment, so performance here isn't critically important, but a future version of Otto will speed this up dramatically, down to less than a minute.
+You'll only periodically run this command to start an environment, so performance here isn't critically important, but you can still tear down and bring up a new environment in less than a minute.

+## Verifying It Worked

 If you inspect the repository you cloned, you'll notice that there isn't any configuration for Otto.
 For simple cases, Otto doesn't need